Updated September 2024:

-Local action is requested to approve the Kroger opioid settlement and bring an additional $40 million to North Carolina to address the opioid crisis.
-The deadline for local governments to approve the Kroger settlement is August 12, 2024.
-Here is some key background information and an outline of required local actions:
+The state of North Carolina, all 100 counties, and all required municipalities have agreed to join the proposed Kroger opioid settlement to bring an additional $40 million to North Carolina to address the opioid crisis.
+Here is some key background information:

 BACKGROUND